jayp1206/CoolerGuy/README.md

 #### System Objects
 - Require case insensitivity for non-Windows subsystems: Enabled

-### User Account Control
+### User Account Control (Configure User Account Control?)
 - Admin Approval Mode for the Built-in Administrator account: Enabled
-- Allow UIAccess applications to prompt for elevation without using the secure desktop
+- Allow UIAccess applications to prompt for elevation without using the secure desktop: Disabled
 - Behavior of the elevation prompt for administrators in Admin Approval Mode: Prompt for consent on the secure desktop
 - Behavior of the elevation prompt for standard users: Prompt for credentials on the secure desktop
 - Detect application installations and prompt for elevation: Enabled